caverac/event-framework/docs/building-the-framework-1.md

 ### Examples to software

 These are analogies.
-In software we talk about events (records/messages) and state updates; an "actual occasion" maps best to a *bounded act of processing* that consumes prior facts and yields a new concrete result.
+In software design we are more familiar with events (records/messages) and state updates; an "actual occasion" maps best to a *bounded act of processing* that consumes prior facts and yields a new concrete result.

 - **Bank application** — posting a transfer:

-    - Inputs: a validated FundsTransferInitiated fact, current ledger balances, risk flags.
+    - Inputs: a validated `FundsTransferInitiated` fact, current ledger balances, risk flags.
     - Becoming: the system integrates those inputs under its rules (limits, idempotency).
-    - Completion: a posted transfer (new ledger entries) and a durable FundsTransferred fact.
+    - Completion: a posted transfer (new ledger entries) and a durable `FundsTransferred`fact.
     - Occasion-like unit: that single, coherent posting step—one act that takes the past into account, applies rules, and finishes into a new fact.

 - **User logging strategy** — writing an audit record:

-    - Inputs: a LoginSucceeded fact, user metadata, policy ("mask PII").
+    - Inputs: a `LoginSucceeded` fact, user metadata, policy ("mask PII").
     - Becoming: the logger integrates the fact with policy (redaction, correlation id).
     - Completion: an immutable audit entry written to storage.
     - Occasion-like unit: that one audit write: it doesn’t persist as "an ongoing thing"; it happens and is done.

 - **Orbit integration** — processing a run request:

-    - Inputs: OrbitIntegrationRequested (ICs, potential version, integrator config).
+    - Inputs: `OrbitIntegrationRequested`(ICs, potential version, integrator config).
     - Becoming: the worker computes the trajectory under those parameters.
-    - Completion: trajectory written (e.g., S3), OrbitIntegrated fact with metrics.
+    - Completion: trajectory written (e.g., S3), `OrbitIntegrated` fact with metrics.
     - Occasion-like unit: the one run from request to completed output.
 (Finer-grained: a single integrator step can also serve as the occasion if you model at that resolution.)

 ## Prehension